t-d-k/LibreCrypt/docs/Linux_examples__LUKS.md

 This section gives a series of examples of how to create Linux LUKS volumes, and then mount them using DoxBox.

-These examples have been
-tested using Fedora Core 3, with a v2.6.20.1 kernel installed and using cryptsetup-luks v1.0; though they should work for all compatible Linux distributions.
+These examples have been tested using Fedora Core 3, with a v2.6.20.1 kernel installed and using cryptsetup v1.0; though they should work for all compatible Linux distributions.

-Note: The executable name in the following examples is "cryptsetup-luks"; most systems use "cryptsetup".

   * [Initial Setup](#level_3_heading_1)
   * [Defaults](#level_3_heading_2)